kydance/kydance.github.io/posts/golang-context/index.md

 // A Context carries a deadline, a cancellation signal, and other values across
 // API boundaries.
 //
-// Context&#39;s methods may be called by multiple goroutines simultaneously. type Context interface {
+// Context's methods may be called by multiple goroutines simultaneously. type Context interface {
 	// Deadline returns the time when work done on behalf of this context
 	// should be canceled.
 Deadline returns ok==false when no deadline is
 	// set.
 Successive calls to Deadline return the same results.
 	Deadline() (deadline time.Time, ok bool)

-	// Done returns a channel that&#39;s closed when work done on behalf of this
+	// Done returns a channel that's closed when work done on behalf of this
 	// context should be canceled.
 Done may return nil if this context can
 	// never be canceled.
 Successive calls to Done return the same value.
 	// The close of the Done channel may happen asynchronously,